The Tavistock Trust For Aphasia Distinguished Scholar Awards – North America and Canada

-These Awards were conceived to address research capacity related to quality of life issues in aphasia.
-The award is given in recognition of scholarly excellence in all, or some, of the following areas:
+These Awards aim to increase research capacity and promote research that improves quality of life for people living with aphasia.
+The Award is given in recognition of scholarly excellence in all, or some, of the following areas:

 • Research and Publications dedicated to improving life with aphasia, and/or